Check out dates and sign up to attend.

 - You’ll use earlier income and tax information.
 Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
 For example, on the 2017–18 FAFSA, you—and your parent(s), as appropriate—will report your 2015 income and tax information, rather than your 2016 income and tax information.
 This change will make the FAFSA easier because you’ll already have done your taxes by the time you fill out your FAFSA, and you may be able to automatically import your tax information into your FAFSA.

-When will I receive an award letter?
+When will I receive an award offer?

-Our goal is to provide incoming freshmen who have met the priority filing date and who have submitted all requested paperwork with an award letter in time to make an informed decision about their college choice.
+Our goal is to provide incoming freshmen who have met the priority filing date and who have submitted all requested paperwork with an award offer in time to make an informed decision about their college choice.